5jt/dyalog-cookbook/manuscript/06_configSettings.md

 ## Initialising the workspace

-We create a new function `CreateGlobals` for that:
+We create a new function `CreateConfig` for that:

 ~~~
 ∇ Config←CreateConfig dummy;myIni;iniFilename